This is our current code of conduct. Have suggestions to make it better? Email us!

+The HOPE series of events are open, inclusive forums for the sharing of ideas.
 HOPE is dedicated to a harassment-free conference experience for everyone.
-The HOPE series of events are open, inclusive forums for sharing of ideas.
 HOPE participants include speakers, vendors, makers, tinkerers, families, students, and everyone else wanting to experience HOPE events and be part of the HOPE community.

 It is important for participants to step beyond prejudices, societal norms, and other perspectives that lead to disrespect for people and groups.
-Everyone is welcome at HOPE events, regardless of race, class, gender identity or expression, age, ethnicity, religion, political beliefs, disability, sexual orientation, personal appearance, or education level, text editor choice, and other aspects of who we are.
+Everyone is welcome at HOPE events, regardless of race, class, gender, age, ethnicity, religion, political beliefs, disability, sexual orientation, personal appearance, education level, text editor choice, and other aspects of who we are.

 In short: HOPE is a space for tolerance and respect.

-HOPE seeks to ensure no attendee is harassed.
-This includes, but is not limited to: deliberate intimidation, stalking, following, harassing photography or recording, disruption of talks or other events, inappropriate physical contact, or unwelcome sexual attention.
+HOPE has a zero-tolerance harassment policy.
+Harassment includes, but is not limited to: deliberate intimidation, stalking, following, deliberate misgendering, unofficial photography or recording, disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention, or any other disruptive behavior in or around the HOPE conference space.

 (If you would like to use this code of conduct for your event or organization, feel free to credit or thank HOPE in whatever manner you wish.)